-Explore over one and a half miles of paths through formal and whimsical gardens designed to delight your senses.
+Explore more than 1.5 miles of paths through formal and whimsical gardens designed to delight your senses.

 The Travel Channel cites ABQ BioPark Botanic Garden as one of the top 12 in the country!